How to book Greek ferry tickets – Travel tips & info

 Are the Greek ferries safe?

 Yes, the Greek ferries are safe.
 Companies don’t risk their reputation, and they take safety seriously.
 Moreover, they can cancel their itineraries for safety reasons in rough weather.
-And if things with the wind get out of control, the Greek state will forbid ferry traveling for some hours or a day.
+And if things with the wind get out of control, the Greek state will forbid ferry travel for some hours or a day.

 Do Greek ferry boats leave on time?